awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 In some cases, the version that you want to upgrade to isn't a target for your current version\.
 In such cases, use the information in the [versions table](#versions-table) to perform minor version upgrades until your cluster is at a version that has your chosen target in its row of targets\.

-### Before upgrading your production DB cluster to a new major version<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary"></a>
+### Testing an upgrade of your production DB cluster to a new major version<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary"></a>

 Each new major version includes enhancements to the query optimizer that are designed to improve performance\.
 However, your workload might include queries that result in a worse performing plan in the new version\.
 That's why we recommend that you test and review performance before upgrading in production\.
 You can manage query plan stability across versions by using the Query Plan Management \(QPM\) extension, as detailed in [Ensuring plan stability after a major version upgrade](AuroraPostgreSQL.Optimize.BestPractice.md#AuroraPostgreSQL.Optimize.BestPractice.MajorVersionUpgrade)\.